Skip to main content

 Your family medical history is legally recognized as genetic information, and its disclosure to an employer is protected by federal law.

-The human body functions as an intricate communication network, with the acting as its primary messaging service.
+The human body functions as an intricate communication network, with the endocrine system acting as its primary messaging service.
 Hormones, the chemical messengers produced by this system, travel throughout your body, regulating everything from your metabolism and mood to your sleep cycles and stress response.

 Your genetic makeup, inherited from your family, provides the fundamental instructions for how this system is built and how it operates.
 A family history of thyroid disorders, for instance, suggests a potential inherited tendency in the way your own thyroid gland might function.